Data Poisoning Attacks Against Multimodal Encoders: Introduction

 \section{Introduction}

 In recent years, machine learning (ML) models using a single modality have gradually become unsatisfactory~\cite{RKHRGASAMCKS21}; instead, multimodal models have gained increasing attention.
 Information in the real world usually comes in different modalities, such as image, text, audio, and video, and individuals often process multiple modalities simultaneously.
-Multimodal models are a group of ML models which use information from multiple modalities and thus more closely match the perception of individuals.
-Multimodal learning has shown great promise by achieving excellent performance in many applications, such as image classification~\cite{RKHRGASAMCKS21}, image captioning~\cite{LRN19, MHB21}, image generation~\cite{PWSCL21, LLXH22}, video recognition~\cite{AYQCCCG21}, and audio-visual speech recognition~\cite{ZYCWJ19}.
+Multimodal models are a group of ML models that use information from multiple modalities and thus more closely match the perception of individuals.
+Multimodal learning has shown great promise by achieving excellent performance in many applications, such as image classification~\cite{RKHRGASAMCKS21}, image captioning~\cite{LRN19, MHB21}, image generation~\cite{RDNCC22, LLXH22}, and video recognition~\cite{AYQCCCG21}.

 Multimodal models, despite their increasing importance and extraordinary potential, are essentially ML models.
-Recent works have shown that ML models are vulnerable to a variety of security and privacy attacks, such as inference attacks~\cite{SSSS17,ZCSZ22,LZ21,LLHYBZ222,HLXCZ22,HZ21}, adversarial attacks~\cite{ISTETM19,XZZBWRY19}, and poisoning attacks~\cite{WMWHQR22}.
+Recent works have shown that ML models are vulnerable to a variety of security and privacy attacks, such as inference attacks~\cite{SSSS17, ZCSZ22, LZ21, LLHYBZ222, HLXCZ22, HZ21}, adversarial attacks~\cite{ISTETM19, XZZBWRY19}, and poisoning attacks~\cite{WMWHQR22}.
 Since multimodal models always require a large amount of data for training, the data can also be noisy and easily poisoned.
-Until now, existing work~\cite{CT21} has explored poisoning and backdoor attacks against multimodal models.
-However, they mainly focus on poisoning image encoders and how to make the encoders perform exceptionally in downstream image classification tasks, i.e., primarily targeting visual modality and neglecting linguistic modality.
-To gain a deeper insight into poisoning attacks against multimodal models, a sophisticated investigation is still missing.
-This necessitates a comprehensive understanding of the risks posed by the poisoning attack, such as \textit{is linguistic modality also vulnerable to poisoning attacks?} And, if so, \textit{which modality is more vulnerable and how are the encoders affected by poisoning?}
+To the best of our knowledge, Carlini et al.~\cite{CT22} proposed the only existing work exploring poisoning and backdoor attacks against multimodal models.
+We emphasize here that they mainly focus on poisoning image encoders so that the encoders perform exceptionally in downstream image classification tasks, i.e., primarily targeting the visual modality and neglecting the linguistic modality.

+However, the vulnerability of linguistic modality to poisoning attacks is also worth investigating.
+Recently, text-to-image generation~\cite{DYHZZYLZSYT21, RDNCC22, LLXH22} and text-image retrieval~\cite{CLLNZ22} have made great progress and are applied to various applications.
+Imagine a user searches for images given the text ``a lovely kid playing with a dog'' on an image search engine.
+If the engine is maliciously poisoned by an adversary, the user could get plenty of hateful images containing violence, sex, or racial discrimination.
+Thus it is worthwhile, and even crucial, for us to explore the risks posed by the poisoning attack, such as \textit{is linguistic modality also vulnerable to poisoning attacks?} And, if so, \textit{which modality is more vulnerable and how are the encoders affected by poisoning?}